 Overview

-Dan Loughlin is a senior physical scientist in the U.S. EPA’s Office of Research and Development, where he has conducted energy system and integrated assessment modeling for more than twenty years.
-Dan leads the GLIMPSE project (https://epa.gov/glimpse), an effort to develop computational tools for supporting long-term air quality, climate, and energy planning.
+Dan Loughlin he has conducted energy system and integrated assessment modeling for more than twenty years.
+Dan was the lead developer of GLIMPSE (https://epa.gov/glimpse), software for supporting long-term air quality, climate, and energy planning.
 Dan is an author of the Energy Chapter of the 5th and 6th National Climate Assessments.
-He has a doctoral degree from NC State University and is an adjunct professor at Duke University where he teaches a course on Integrated Assessment Modeling.
+He has a doctoral degree from NC State University and is an adjunct professor at Duke University where he has taught a course on Integrated Assessment Modeling since 2020.

 Current Appointments & Affiliations